wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.9 =
+* [Note] Announcing our latest add-on: heatmaps!
+Get your free copy of our beta: contact our support team today.
+* [New] Section under Settings > Filters that allows you to specify what links you want to "leave alone", so that the tracker doesn't interfere with your lightbox treatments.
+* [New] You can now turn on the option to collect mouse coordinates for internal links, which will be used to draw the heatmap on your pages.
+* [New] Operator "is included in" has been added to search matches in lists of strings (see [W3resources](http://www.w3resource.com/mysql/string-functions/mysql-find_in_set-function.php), thank you [pchrisl](https://github.com/27pchrisl/wp-slimstat/commit/5a5bc3b8c21ec16445292d8674d669c37c2a08b4))
+* [New] Added new reports: Top Bounce Pages, Top Exit Pages, Recent Exit Pages (thank you, [Random Dev](https://wordpress.org/support/topic/no-visitor-path-through-site-wslimstat))
+* [Update] Partial overhaul of the javascript tracker.
+We reintroduced the new algorithm to track pageviews, which now avoids the problem of triggering the popup blocker on links opening in a new tab.
+* [Update] Added browser and operating system to Spy View report
+* [Update] MaxMind GeoLite IP has been updated to the latest version (2014-12-02)
+* [Fix] Bug in archiving old pageviews under certain circumstances (thank you, Thomas)
+* [Fix] Added max height to overlay, for those who have very long lists of saved filters
+* [Fix] The button to reset date filters was not being displayed in some cases (thank you, [RangerPretzel](https://wordpress.org/support/topic/custom-data-range-in-slimstat-produces-charts-with-days-that-have-0-pageviews))
+* [Fix] Charts were not accurate when a custom interval was selected and the mysql server's timezone was different from the web server timezone (thank you, [RangerPretzel](https://wordpress.org/support/topic/custom-data-range-in-slimstat-produces-charts-with-days-that-have-0-pageviews))

 = 3.8.5 =
 * [Update] Show notices only to admin users (thank you, [thisismyway](https://wordpress.org/support/topic/hide-notifications-for-non-admins))